Kiyotoko/pong/README.md

 ## Run pong

 > ⚠️ Please note that you need to install java on your machine first before you can run pong.
+Pong requires at least java 11.

+You can download the latest prebuild jar binaries [here](https://github.com/Kiyotoko/pong/releases).
+After downloading the jar, you can run it with the command below:

 ```shell
 java -jar pong-*.*-uber.jar